-Council approved the McClellan Ranch Preserve and Stevens Creek Corridor Signage Program in December 2014.
+The McClellan Ranch Preserve and Stevens Creek Corridor Signage Program was approved by Council in December 2014.
 The Signage Program prescribes a standardized and consistent look and feel for all signage along Stevens Creek.

 The Signage Program provides a signage convention that can be applied to other recreation facilities in the city.
 The existing monument signs at several city facilities are outdated, worn, and in need of repair.
 This project will install new monument signs at McClellan Ranch Preserve and McClellan Ranch West.